- Impotence Slideshow Pictures

 - What are possible complications of jock itch?

 - When should someone call a doctor about jock itch?

 - What is the prognosis with jock itch?

 - Is it possible to prevent jock itch?

 Quick GuideMen's Health: Dealing With Body Odor, Sweating, Back Hair, & More

 Jock itch usually begins with mild intermittent itching in the groin.
 The itching can get worse and become unbearable in some cases.
 The rash is usually on both sides of the groin and affects the folds.

-The rash may become dry, rough, and bumpy, develop pus bumps, or begin to ooze.
-Sometimes, there is central clearing as the rash spreads outward to the thighs.
+The rash may become dry, rough, and bumpy, develop pus blisters, or begin to ooze.
+Sometimes, there is central clearing as the redness of the rash spreads outward to the thighs.
 The itching and rash can spread to the genitals, including the labia, vagina, scrotum, penis, and anus.